 Simply stated, a merchant account reserve is an amount of funds set aside and held by your acquiring bank.
 An acquiring bank is the entity underwriting your company to accept credit, debit, or ACH payments.
 Think of it as a non-interest-bearing escrow account.
 The monies lessen the risk for the bank and protect against unforeseen losses.
 If your business cannot financially cover unpredictable mishaps – we’re talking business closure, fraud, chargebacks – your payment processor is responsible for ensuring they are satisfied.
 The merchant account reserve funds the incurred losses and safeguards you from coming up with the dollars out of pocket.

 For example, common reasons for a merchant account reserve include:

 - Start-up Company

 - Low Credit Rating of Principal Signer

 Types of Merchant Account Reserves

-Now that we understand what in the heck a merchant account reserve is, let’s discuss the types of reserves you may see.
+Now that we understand what in the heck a merchant account reserve is let’s discuss the types of reserves you may see.
 Which of the below three you are subject to depends on the underwriting criteria of your acquiring bank.

 Where Do You Go From Here?

-Partnering with a payment processor that can guide you through the steps and answer all your questions is imperative to your merchant success.
+To conclude, partnering with a payment processor that can guide you through the steps and answer all your questions is imperative to your merchant success.
 At Payment Savvy, we have extensive experience with high-risk merchants and will work with you to ensure we are presenting your application in the best possible light.
 We’d love to learn more about your payment needs and discuss our innovative solutions.
 Please don’t hesitate to reach out if we can be of assistance – our Savvy Squad looks forward to hearing from you.
 We hope you enjoyed this article, be sure to follow us on LinkedIn, Facebook, or Twitter to see all our latest postings!